 Brian J. Hafner, Ph.D.

-Brian Hafner is a UW assistant professor with the Department of Rehabilitation Medicine.
+Brian Hafner is a UW associate professor with the Department of Rehabilitation Medicine.

 Dr. Hafner’s teaching responsibilities within the Prosthetics-Orthotics Program include Critical Evaluation of the Literature, Systematic Literature Review, and Research Designs (REHAB 427).
 These courses are designed to illustrate the principles of evidence-based practice (EBP) and encourage students to incorporate them into their clinical care.
 Dr. Hafner also lectures for Engineering Concepts (REHAB 430) and Medical Science (Rehab 402).